Linux and Windows, current version: 5.1.31 (November 2023)

 Very short description: PMF (Poor Man's Flight) is an OpenSource

-Server.
 Main feature is viewing and editing any table in the database, but PMF has

 some other useful functions, too (see below).
 Useful for developers and

 database admins.
-PMF is available for Linux and
+PMF is available for Linux and Windows.

 What it does

-- You can easily edit (update, delete and insert) data in any table
+- Easily edit (update, delete and insert) data in table cells

 - Filter: Right-click any cell to use the cell's contents as filter

-- Copy & paste multipe rows between tables and instances of PMF
+- Copy & paste rows between tables and even instances of PMF

 - History: Toggle through command history